It Possible to Clean My Criminal Record?

 It is not possible to predict whether your application will be selected for review because it can happen whether you have spent convictions or not.
 If you’re concerned about how long the process is taking, you can click here to check on your application’s status.

-Can I Dispute the Disclosable Outcomes on My National Police Certificate If I Have Spent Convictions?
+Can I Dispute the Disclosable Outcomes on My National Police Check If I Have Spent Convictions?

 Remember that there are certain exceptions to spent convictions legislation.
 These state that if your spent convictions are relevant to the purpose of your NPC application, they may still be included on your certificate.